youneshenniwrites/ReactNativeAuth/README.md

 * Back end: [AWS Amplify](https://aws-amplify.github.io/).

-## Authentication Flow
+## Authentication flow

-* Users are redirected to the welcome screen.
+* Users are taken to the welcome screen.

 * Users can sign up, sign in, request a password change, navigate between screens.